Top 5 Hacks for Traveling on a Budget

 For many people seeing the world means compromising savings, but you shouldn’t have to choose between your bank account and Bali.
 While you may get your fix trawling Instagram for beautifully curated photos of places you’ll visit “someday,” when your sense of adventure (or boss) calls one time too many, find the budget and go.

-If you’re itching to get away and off the grid, here are Planning to Wealth's top five ways you can travel on a budget, and PTO willing, travel more often—savings intact.
+If you’re itching to get away and off the grid, here are Planning to Wealth's top five financial tips for traveling on a budget, and PTO willing, travel more often—savings intact.

 1. Finding the cheapest flights means being flexible about where and when you go.